Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 3. Differentiation of images of squares (with a side of 20 mm), red and green (simple differentiation).

-4. Differentiation of the same squares, but painted in colors closer in color - red and orange (complex differentiation).
+4. Differentiation of the same squares, but painted in colors that are closer in color - red and orange (complex differentiation).

-5. Simple differentiation of images of a right-angled triangle with sides (legs) of 20 mm and a rectangle (40x5 mm).
+5. Simple image differentiation right triangle with sides (legs) of 20 mm and a rectangle (40x5 mm).

 6. Complex differentiation: differentiation of images of a square with a side of 20 mm and a rectangle (22x18 mm).